-Your paragraphs should be constructed around your reasons (the blanks in the thesis on the next page - what I call "divisions.")
-For more information on thesis and divisions and topic sentences, see Glossary (#1a on "Course Documents").
-Your paragraphs should offer examples from the story to prove the validity of your claim.
+Your paragraphs should be constructed around your reasons (the blanks in the thesis above - what I call "divisions."
+See Glossary, which starts on 13, for more information), and each should offer examples from the story to prove the validity of your claim.